What is a flare up?

 Sometimes the most difficult thing to understand is why you are experiencing a flare up.

-And the reason for this is because there are many factors that influence pain in itself – you may want to refer to our Explaining Your Pain section.
+The reason for this is because there are many factors that influence pain in itself – you may want to refer to our Explaining your pain section.